openssl/general-policies/policies/definitions.md

 A patch release is one where API and ABI breaking changes are **not** permitted and no additional functional can be added.

+## Public interfaces

+A public interface is any function, global variable, structure or macro declared in a public header file.